Why I Am Looking Forward to the Milwaukee Rep's 2018-2019 Season

 Number Four: Charles Dickens' A Christmas Carol in the Pabst Theater.

 I adored the Rep's A Christmas Carol last year and perhaps yes, I found a new family tradition in the process.
-If my family doesn't want to attend a updated version, I will attend it by myself (as usual with every Milwaukee Rep play I attend), but hopefully not.
+If my family doesn't want to attend an updated version, I will attend it by myself (as usual with every Milwaukee Rep play I attend), but hopefully not.
 Fingers crossed.

 Number Five: Diversity.

 Despite I did not recognize the Rep's diversity right from the beginning, I eventually noticed it as I attended additional performances at the theater.
 Besides the brilliant programming the theater presents to Milwaukee, the promotion of diversity keeps me returning to the theater.
-Like I am trying to resist to attend Until the Flood in the Stiemke Studio, but good luck with that.